 A 3-year version of this program is available.
-For details contact Department Head Frank Polito at (603)271-7758 or fpolito@ccsnh.edu.
+For details contact Department Head Frank Polito at (603) 271-6484 x4278 or fpolito@ ccsnh.edu.

 Graduates secure positions as computer programmers in C++ Object Oriented Programming, Java, Visual C++, C#, SQL and real-time Relay Ladder Logic.
 Other positions that graduates have attained are network or systems administrators, web site developers, and hardware and software troubleshooters.
-This program is accredited by the Technology Accreditation Commission/Accreditation Board for Engineering and Technology, Inc. (TAC/ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-Telephone (410)347-7700, and upon graduation, some may choose to further their education in the fields of Computer Engineering Technology, or Computer Science with high degrees of transferability to major colleges and universities throughout the country.
+Upon graduation, some may choose to further their education in the fields of Computer Engineering Technology, or Computer Science with high degrees of transferability to major colleges and universities throughout the country.
+Accredited by the ETAC Commission of ABET, www.abet.org.